eltonjunior84/PowerBI-Projects/Sales Report/README.md

 ## 📁 Files Included

 - `Sales Dashboard.pbix` – Power BI dashboard file
-- `data/` folder – Contains the four `.csv` files used as data sources
+- `Sales Report/Dashboards` folder – Contains the four `.csv` files used as data sources
 - `README.md` – This documentation

 ## 🚀 How to Use